Trauma-Informed Yoga Teacher Certification

 • Encourage the natural healing process through appropriate yoga practices

-In this training, you will learn to understand and engage with students in a way that respects and cares for their unique histories and challenges.
-Our experienced teachers will instruct you in how to make your classes safer, more approachable, and more appealing to the general public.
+Students will learn to understand and engage with students in a way that respects and cares for their unique histories and challenges.
+Our experienced teachers will teach you how to make your classes safer, more approachable, and more appealing to the general public.
 You will emerge with a trauma-informed and trauma-sensitive teaching practice, grounded in the neuroscience of trauma physiology and the cutting edge of yoga teaching methodology.

 The Trauma-Informed Yoga Teacher Certificate is granted to students who complete 30 or more hours of affiliated coursework.